marcopennekamp/lore/spec/structs-traits-entities.md

 Creating new struct instances is possible with two independent **constructor** syntaxes.
 The **call syntax** is a convenient way to create instances, but with the requirement that all properties need to be specified, including those that could have a default value.
 In contrast, the **map syntax** is most convenient when default values should be applied to properties or when more self-evident code is desired.
 It is also useful when properties should be specified out of order for some pragmatic reason.

-When using the map syntax, one may **omit some verbosity** in a definition like `property: value` if the value is a variable and named exactly like the property.
+When using the map syntax, one may **omit some verbosity** in a definition like `property = value` if the value is a variable and named exactly like the property.
 An example of this is included below.

 Apart from these two constructor styles, all **derivative constructors** will have to be defined as ordinary (multi-)functions.